Back to blog

 View LinkedIn

-Quick Answer: Where AI Fits in Insurance
+Quick Answer: Where AI Fits In Insurance

 AI in insurance works best when it is attached to a specific operating decision: triaging a claim, extracting document data, flagging suspicious patterns, summarizing underwriting evidence, routing service requests, or helping an agent answer a policy question.
 The useful question is not whether an insurer should use AI.
-It is which workflow has enough volume, data quality, review capacity, and business value to justify automation.
+It is which workflow has enough volume, data quality, review capacity, integration access, and business value to justify automation.

-Practical AI Use Cases in Insurance
+Practical AI Use Cases In Insurance

 The strongest insurance AI use cases usually sit in document-heavy, rules-heavy, or exception-heavy work.
 Claims teams handle forms, photos, estimates, adjuster notes, repair invoices, medical records, emails, and policy language.
 Underwriting teams review applications, prior losses, property details, financial records, and third-party data.
 Service teams answer repetitive questions while still needing policy-specific context.